microsoft/vscode-docs/docs/introvideos/overview.md

 # Introductory Videos

-Start your journey with VS Code with this sequenced course of introductory videos.
-Each video uses JavaScript examples, since this is one of the languages supported right out of the box.
+Start your journey with Visual Studio Code with this set of introductory videos.
+The videos are designed to give you a quick overview of the various features of VS Code.
+VS Code comes with JavaScript and TypeScript support out of the box so the videos use JavaScript in the examples.

 <ul class="video-list">
 	<li class="video">